-The ion optics design described here is optimized for working with H photofragments under a broad range of conditions.
-Incorporation of an additional lens in the drift region greatly enhances the control of image magnification without introducing significant aberrations.
-This allows to obtain high-resolution images for H photofragments ranging in kinetic energy (KE) from ~0.1 to ~6 eV.
+However, as mentioned before, practical implementation of SVMI for hydrogen fragments is complicated by high temporal requirements, and most SVMI setups currently in use are not able to perform adequate slicing for these light ions or can do it only for a very limited kinetic energy range (see Refs.
+10-12 for a few examples and Sec.
+IV for more details).
+The present work demonstrates that significant improvements can be made in this respect.
+The purely electrostatic ion optics design described here is optimized for SVMI of H photofragments under a broad range of conditions.
+Incorporation of an additional lens in the drift region greatly enhances the control of image magnification13 without introducing significant deterioration of resolution and thus permits to use lower electric fields in the ionization region in order to achieve larger time stretchings.14 The design allows to obtain high-resolution sliced images for H photofragments ranging in kinetic energy (KE) from ~ 0.1 to ~ 6 eV.
 Like other VMI and SVMI systems, the present setup can be used for detection of ions of different masses as well.
 Its mass resolution is sufficient for all experiments with small organic molecules.

-Optimal parameters of the ion optics were determined by numerical simulations aiming at maximization of radial and time-of-flight (TOF) focusing quality for an ion source region with real-world parameters.
-Experimental tests demonstrated that these simulations predict the behavior of the actual system so reliably that the simulated parameters can be used in SVMI measurements without adjustments.
+Optimal parameters of the ion optics were determined by numerical simulations aiming at maximum quality of radial and time-of-flight (TOF) focusing with respect to initial ion positions for an ion source region with real-world parameters.
+Experimental tests demonstrated that these simulations predict the behavior of the actual system so reliably that the simulated parameters can be used in SVMI measurements without additional experimental adjustments and calibrations.
 The criteria developed in this work are general and can be incorporated into different instrument designs.
 Due to the limited size of this article, only the most important aspects will be discussed below, but more details can be found in Ref.
-8 or on our web site.
+15 or on our website.16